 2.3.2 Oven Drying.
 The 100 grams per treatment samples were collected.
 The samples undergo oven dying for 24 hours to get the dry matter content of different re-growth period.

 2.3.3 Procedure of Ensiling.
 The silage additives were purchased at the market of Caroyroyan Pili Camarines Sur.
 After the collection of needed materials, the leaves of the Vetiver grass were wilted for 24 hours ensure moisture content of approximately 65%, and chopped 1 to 2 inch long with the use of bolo.
-After, it wasl mixed with a certain ratio of 6% molasses in every 1000 g of vetiver grass
+After, it was mixed with a certain ratio of 6% molasses in every 1000 g of vetiver grass

 The mixture was compacted and sealed airtight with the packing tape to maintain anaerobic condition as to ensure efficient fermentation.
 The forage was weighed and the amount of additive was based on the experimental treatments which is 6%.
 Using the desired ratio of additive to Vetiver, the silage mass was weighed to incorporate the computed amount of additive.
 All treatments used the same grass, however, different in terms of growing period for each treatment.
-The treated Vitever grass was ensiled in silo according to treatments which was filled up gradually to ensure thorough compaction to exude the air and attain anaerobic condition which was desirable in silage making.
+The treated Vetiver grass was ensiled in silo according to treatments which was filled up gradually to ensure thorough compaction to exude the air and attain anaerobic condition which was desirable in silage making.
 Filling of silo bags was done very carefully to prevent damage or cut preventing air to come in.
 The desired amount of silage mass was already attained, the plastic container was thoroughly sealed and stocked in a safe storage area.
 The plastic container was not disturbed during the fermentation period of 21 days.

 2.3.4 Temperature and pH determination of silage.
 Immediately the silage was opened, a laboratory thermometer was inserted to determine the temperature.
 The pH of silage was determined by adding 100 ml of distilled water to 25 g of each treatment in a beaker and a pH water glass was inserted to determine the pH.